HomeJournal › Prop Sourcing for OTT in India

 Repeat-Rental Economics

 The single most underappreciated economic difference between feature and OTT is repeat rental.
 A feature pulls 50 prop pieces, shoots, and returns.
 An OTT season may pull 200 pieces, shoot intermittently across 90 days, and require many of those pieces on hold across the entire shoot block.
-Standard per-piece day rates, multiplied across 90 days, would obliterate the budget.
+Standard short-window pulls, multiplied across 90 days, would obliterate the budget.
 Sustainable OTT prop economics depend on negotiating long-term rental terms with rental houses up front.

 The structures that work in India:

-A rental house that is comfortable with these structures is materially cheaper to work with on a 90-day shoot than one that is not, even if the per-piece day rate is higher.
-The all-in cost of friction, dispute resolution, and replacement sourcing on a non-cooperative rental relationship dwarfs the headline rate difference.
+A rental house that is comfortable with these structures is materially easier to work with on a 90-day shoot than one that is not.
+The all-in cost of friction, dispute resolution, and replacement sourcing on a non-cooperative rental relationship dwarfs any headline-rate comparison.

 Period Authenticity at Scale